A guide to the trails at Buck’s Pocket State Park

 Two short trails make it possible to walk among the high, rocky cliffs

 The Indian House Trail and the High Bluff Trail, each only a few hundred feet in length, allow you to explore the giant boulders and dramatic overhangs that are found at the top of the gorge’s southern walls.
+Both feature wet-weather streams and are good places to see rhododendron in bloom in the late spring.
+You’ll need to park on the side of the road for each one.
+They are both hilly, but the elevation changes are not significant.

 The Indian Trail has a scenic overlook with a view of Point Rock.
 Its open view of the gorge is also a good place to watch for raptors.
 You can also explore the streambed relatively easy.
+At the High Bluff Trail, it would be easy to spend a half hour or more exploring the large collection of boulders found on the slopes there.

 Trailhead pinpointer: